indiesoftby/defold-sentinel/README.md

 Artsiom Trubchyk ([@aglitchman](https://github.com/aglitchman)) is the current Sentinel owner within Indiesoft and is responsible for the open source repository.

 This project uses the source code of [rxi's JSON](https://github.com/rxi/json.lua).

+Queen's Guard image is by [Chanut is Industries](https://thenounproject.com/chanut-is/).

 ### License